jgarza9788/GaussianBlur_Demo/GaussianBlur_CamTransition.md

 This uses a modified method used in GaussianBlur_Mobile.
 However, two cameras will render two different global textures and a shader will fade between them.

+* NOTE: This will not work with Scriptable Render Pipelines (LWRP/HDRP)

 ## How To Use GaussianBlur_CamTransition

 ### Intro